-The Dana Large Cap Equity Fund (the "Large Cap Fund"), the Dana Small Cap Equity Fund (the "Small Cap Fund), and the Dana Epiphany ESG Equity Fund (the "ESG Fund") (collectively, the "Funds") are each an open-end diversified series of Valued Advisers Trust (the "Trust").
+The Dana Large Cap Equity Fund (the "Large Cap Fund"), the Dana Epiphany ESG Small Cap Equity Fund (the "ESG Small Cap Fund), and the Dana Epiphany ESG Equity Fund (the "ESG Fund") (collectively, the "Funds") are each an open-end diversified series of Valued Advisers Trust (the "Trust").
+Prior to November 1, 2020, the ESG Small Cap Fund was known as the Dana Small Cap Equity Fund, and prior to October 1, 2020, it followed a different investment strategy than is currently followed by the ESG Small Cap Fund.
 The Trust is a management investment company established under the laws of Delaware by an Agreement and Declaration of Trust dated June 13, 2008 (the "Trust Agreement").
 The Trust Agreement permits the Trustees to issue an unlimited number of shares of beneficial interest of separate series without par value.
 Each Fund is one of a series of funds authorized by the Trustees.
-Each Fund offers two classes of shares: Investor Class Shares and Institutional Class Shares.
+The Large Cap Fund offers two classes of shares: Investor Class Shares and Institutional Class Shares.
+The ESG Small Cap Fund and the ESG Fund offer only Institutional Class Shares.
 Prior to October 13, 2017, the Large Cap Fund Investor Class Shares were known as Class N Shares.
+Prior to June 4, 2020, the ESG Small Cap Fund and the ESG Fund also offered Investor Class Shares.
 Each Fund's investment adviser is Dana Investment Advisors, Inc. (the "Adviser").